Qualytics/userguide/docs/add-datastores/timescale-db.md

 ### Option I: Create an Enrichment Datastore with a new Connection

-Suppose the toggles for **Use an existing enrichment datastore** and **Use an existing connection** are turned off.
-In that case, this will prompt you to add and configure the enrichment datastore from scratch without using an existing enrichment datastore and its connection details.
+If the toggles for **Use an existing enrichment datastore** and **Use an existing connection** are turned off, then this will prompt you to add and configure the enrichment datastore from scratch without using an existing enrichment datastore and its connection details.

 **Step 1:** Add connection details for your selected **enrichment datastore** connector.